Screwed by NJ tolls? How this man wound up owing hundreds (VIDEO)

 Munger estimated he has between 15 and 30 tickets he has not paid over the past two years — a collection that could cost him as much as $1,500 in fines before any late fees.
 He said the Turnpike Authority has been getting serious about collecting the fines and threatening his credit rating.

-That's why Munger said he decided to take video of every time he paid a toll.
+That's why Munger said he decided to take video of every time he paid a toll — an assertion that contradicts the Turnpike Authority's account.

 Munger posted a video of a recent toll paying experience on the Bayville NJ...Best Place on Earth" Facebook group.
 He showed a quarter, five dimes and a nickel in the palm of his hand before tossing the coins into the bucket.
 The sign does not acknowledge payment and instead continues to read "$0.50 coins only."

-Note: UPDATE: Following the initial publication of this story, Turnpike Authority spokesman Tom Feeney told New Jersey 101.5 he disputes many of the claims made by driver Joe Munger of Bayville.
-An update is here: Update: Fenney said Munger misunderstood the explanation.